-- 1 In the UNC Site Wizard, enable the Interference Locator feature and set the Hold Off Timer parameter.
+- 2 In the UNC Site Wizard, enable the Interference Locator feature and set the Hold Off Timer parameter.

-The Hold Off Timer allows you to adjust the minimal time between interference location sample events. (range of 10-1200 seconds; default - 60 sec)
+The Hold Off Timer allows you to adjust the minimal time between interference location sample events. (range of 10-1200 seconds; default = 60 sec)

 A very low value of this parameter may result in multiple incidents from the same source being reported too frequently and thus not providing the UNC with enough time to upload all the incidents, resulting in event failures.
-Recommend the hold off timer minimum to 10 seconds plus 5 seconds per sub-site to give the UNC time to upload the files and avoid file overwrite at the MsBR.
-The hold off timer can also be used to minimize the number of incidents collected from the same interference by using a higher value.
+The recommended minimum value of the Hold Off Timer is 45 seconds plus 5 seconds per sub-site to give the UNC time to upload the files and avoid file overwrite at the Multisite Base Radio (MsBR).
+You can use the Hold Off Timer to minimize the number of incidents collected from the same interference by using a higher value.